Photo Credit: www.tutors-on-call.com

-The first and most important drawback to summer test prep is “summer slide.”
+The first and most important drawback to summer test prep is the “summer slide.”
 Summer slide is a well-documented phenomenon in which students’ achievement scores decline over the summer.
 In fact, the average student “loses” the equivalent of one month’s worth of academic knowledge gained in the previous school year over the course of the summer.
 The decline is more pronounced for math than it is for reading.
-We suggest that students who decide to take an official exam in the summer begin to prepare after a short break (fewer than two weeks) after school ends to short circuit the slide.
+We suggest that students who decide to take an official exam in the summer begin to prepare after a short break (fewer than two weeks) after school ends to short-circuit the slide.
 We also suggest that they budget an extra 5–10 hours of prep to review academic math topics and get back on track when they start their prep.

 2) Routine?
 What Routine?

 Students need to be realistic about their ability to commit to a study plan over the summer.
 As overwhelming as school, sports, extracurriculars, and test prep can be, sometimes being busy forces us to be organized.
 Conversely, having all the time in the world leads us to procrastinate.
-Be realistic about your ability to hold yourself to a summer test prep plan and consider instituting some sort of artificial criteria to encourage yourself to complete your work.
+Be realistic about your ability to hold yourself to a summer test prep plan, and consider instituting some artificial criteria to encourage yourself to complete your work.

 3) Summertime = Vacation Time!

 From years of working closely with students, I can tell you family vacations are terrible times to prepare for exams.
 Even if students try to build in time for tutoring sessions or homework, they tend to be understandably distracted or have to frequently re-schedule.
 As crazy as it sounds, if you are serious about preparing for a summer test date, you must carefully plan your family vacations or consider postponing them entirely.